Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 ![](endosymbiosis_med.jpeg "The modular nature of computers looks more like a permeable cell than an impermeable chemical")

 The problem then becomes clearer that current design models are derivative of the mother disciplines of industrial and graphic design, both themselves representative of a top down approach that is great at dealing with inert objects but struggles with the complexity of living creatures.
-The implication is that after a certain threshold is reached, the physical model that we have used for design will have to eventually give way due to being insufficient.
+The implication is that after a certain threshold is reached, the [reductionist enlightenment era physical model](https://patterns.architexturez.net/doc/az-cf-172819) that we have used for design will have to eventually give way due to being insufficient.

 It's safe to say that current design methodology is good enough, but doesn't really make complete use of what computers *really* are and what they eventually will become.
 As a wise (disgraced) man once said: